Carbon Feedback

 Methane only lasts in the atmosphere as methane for 12 years as by then it disappears because it's oxidized in the atmosphere to other greenhouse gases- notably including carbon dioxide, making methane feed back emissions a carbon dioxide source.

-Sources of carbon feedback.
+Terrestrial carbon feedback.

 As soil warms the microorganisms become more active emitting more CO2.
 As more vegetation dies from global warming more CO2 is emitted.
 The largest potential terrestrial feedback is the die-back of the planet's remaining large forested regions, notably the Amazon.